LHAGELS/LHAGELS.github.io/_posts/2020-05-25-Visualizing-the-Composition-of-Study-Programmes-in-Python.md

 ```

 ### 2.4 Sections Matter!
-It may be of interest which module may be classified in a certain study section.
-This offers deeper insights into the curriculum.
-Therefore, we write a dictionary with study sections as keys and lists of modules as values.
-Each module list (value) is assigned to a certain section (key).
+It may be of interest to **classify the modules** in a certain study section.
+This offers deeper **insights into the curriculum**.
+Therefore, we write a dictionary with study sections as keys and lists of modules as values. **Each module list (value) is assigned to a certain section (key)**.

 ```python
   import numpy as np